 The Celtic Nations Now, and the Revival of Earth-Honouring, Gaelic Spiritual Ways

 - The Celtic League - An inter-Celtic organisation that campaigns for the social, political and cultural rights of the Six Celtic Nations.
 Language preservation and revitalization is a high priority.

 - Gaol Naofa - An international Gaelic Polytheist organization and community, promoting the preservation and revival of the earth-honoring Gaelic traditions, languages, and cultures.
-Includes the Gaol Naofa FAQ.
-Most of the CAORANN council belongs to Gaol Naofa.
+Gaol Naofa has an excellent FAQ, articles, videos, informational flyers, as well as a Facebook and Twitter presence.
+Gaol Naofa has a staunch, anti-oppression policy, and kicks out people who violate it.
+Like us they have a diverse, extended community that includes advisors from the First Nations and Celtic Nations.
+Most of the CAORANN council are proud members of Gaol Naofa.

 - Tairis - Gaelic Polytheist site of CAORANN Council member Annie Loughlin, with writings on Gaelic culture and traditions, especially matters particular to the land where she lives in Scotland.

 - The CR FAQ - An Introduction to Celtic Reconstructionist Paganism - Co-authored by a diverse collective of CR practitioners, including some of the founders of the tradition, it is the most thorough introduction to Celtic Reconstructionism.
 It was written by consensus and represents a milestone for our communities.
 As the CR community is so large now, with a number of distinct branches, we will probably never be able to agree on this much again.